AlexandreMPDias/SmileCam/CodingRules.md

   **./src**
   *Contain the script files and data files*
   This directory should contain [ main.py ], [ data ], [ modules ], [ constant ].
-  Whatever file that has following statement should be in here
+  Whatever file, that has following statement, should be in here
   ```py
     if __name__ == "__main__":
         ...